hsfl/cosmos-docs/index.md

 ## Welcome!

 Here you'll find documentation and tutorials for the COSMOS Project, a system that is designed to primarily support the development and operations of one or more small spacecraft.
-For more information on the project itself, visit the <a href="{{ site.project_website }}" target="_blank" rel="noopener">project website</a>
+For more information on the project itself explore the sections of this manual and visit the <a href="{{ site.project_website }}" target="_blank" rel="noopener">project website</a>

 ## What Now?

-If you are just getting started with COSMOS, you should definitely check out the _Getting Started_ set of tutorials over on the sidebar.
+If you are just getting started with COSMOS, you should definitely check out the [_Getting Started_](https://hsfl.github.io/cosmos-docs/pages/2-getting_started/index.html) set of tutorials over on the sidebar.